eliottness/cec-controller/README.md

 keyboard actions.
 It also reacts to system power events (startup, shutdown, sleep, resume) and can be configured for custom key mappings.

+> [!WARNING]
+> **This project requires libcec-compatible hardware.** You need a physical HDMI-CEC adapter recognised by
+> [libcec](https://libcec.pulse-eight.com/) — the most common option is the
+> [Pulse-Eight USB–CEC Adapter](https://www.pulse-eight.com/p/104/usb-hdmi-cec-adapter).
+Some Raspberry Pi models
+> expose a built-in CEC interface (`/dev/ttyAMA0`).
+Without compatible hardware the daemon will fail to open the
+> adapter and exit immediately.

 ## Features

 - **HDMI-CEC key listening:** Uses [libcec](https://libcec.pulse-eight.com/) via Go bindings to receive remote key